biodatascience/datacomm/syllabus.md

 To obtain full credit, students must attend 7/9 of the lectures, complete all reading and homework assignments, and achieve a passing grade overall.
-If any students believe they may have to miss more that 2 of the lectures, they must discuss this with the lead instructor in advance.
+If any students believe they may have to miss more that two of the lectures, they must discuss this with the lead instructor in advance.

 ### Grading rubric

 * Reading quizzes: 15%
-* Homework assignments: 60%
+* Homework assignments: 70%
-* Cross-evaluations: 10%
-* Poster session 15%
+* Cross-evaluations: 15%

 ### Syllabus